© Giles Clarke for UN-OCHA/Getty Images

 From Syria to Mali, Afghanistan or the Democratic Republic of the Congo, the majority of today’s armed conflicts are non-international in character and involve one or several armed non-State actors (ANSAs) fighting government forces or other ANSAs.
 Although international humanitarian law (IHL) provides a comprehensive framework to regulate these conflicts, violations are widespread and committed by States and ANSAs alike.
 Yet, while a number of studies have analysed States practices, little is known about ANSAs perspectives and attitudes towards IHL.
 Moreover, this state-centric approach of the international legal system may explain to some extent the lack of ownership of, and compliance with, international law by ANSAs.

-The project will seek to address these gaps and provide a better sense of how ANSAs perceive IHL, which norms are more accepted or disputed, more respected or disregarded, and why.
-It will focus on the following questions: are ANSAs familiar with their obligations under IHL and how do they understand them?
+The study has sought to address these gaps and provide a better sense of how ANSAs perceive IHL, which norms are more accepted or disputed, more respected or disregarded, and why.
+It has focused on the following questions: are ANSAs familiar with their obligations under IHL and how do they understand them?
 Do ANSAs agree with the norms?
 What factors influence their policy and practice?
 Are there new issues that ANSAs would be willing to regulate in the future?

-Over the next two years, this project will examine a range of norms and conduct field research in 9 contexts (Afghanistan, Colombia, Democratic Republic of the Congo, Iraq, Mali, Myanmar, the Philippines, Somaliland and Syria).
+From 2020 to 2022, the project has examined a range of norms and conducted interviews in several contexts of armed conflicts (Afghanistan, Colombia, Democratic Republic of the Congo, Mali, Myanmar, the Philippines, and Syria).

-Through a detailed comparative analysis of ANSAs views and practice on IHL, the project aims at:
+Through a detailed comparative analysis of ANSAs views and practice on IHL, the project has aimed at:

 - increasing knowledge of these key actors in today’s armed conflict and the applicable legal framework